joshuaflanagan/serverless-ruby-package/README.md

 Teaches the [serverless framework](https://serverless.com/framework/) how to package ruby services and their gem dependencies.

+By default, `serverless` will package _all_ files in your ruby service project.
+That includes test files, `node_modules`, readmes, etc. You don't need any of those files to execute your function - they just increase the size of the package and slow down updates.
+In most cases, it also won't include any rubygems that your function depends on, so the function will not work once it is deployed.

+This plugin solves those problems in a couple ways.
+First, it excludes _all_ files by default, forcing you to whitelist the files needed by your function (using the `package/includes` key in `serverless.yml`).
+Second, it automatically packages the gems from your default bundler group -- skipping gems from any custom groups, like `development` or `test`.
+Sometimes gems themselves will install their own test files - those will also be excluded from the package.

 ## Usage

 The plugin will make it easier to work with rubygems in your serverless project,